jeffsmonteiro/catliteforwp/readme.txt

 - Replace or hide WordPress text on footer
 - Hide WordPress version disclaimer on footer

+- Check it out at https://wpadmintheme.com

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/catforwp` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/cool-admin-theme-lite-for-wp` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Settings->Emojify Admin Theme screen to configure the plugin